comp-neural-circuits/feedforward-and-feedback-synaptic-organisation/README.md

-# Visual experience exerts an instructive role on the tuning properties and functional organization of cortical feedback inputs to primary visual cortex.
+# Visual experience exerts an instructive role on the tuning properties and functional organization of cortical feedback inputs to primary visual cortex
+by Rodrigo F. Dias, Radhika Rajan,  Xinyun Zhang, Margarida Baeta, Nikos Malakasis, Julijana Gjorgjieva and Leopoldo Petreanu

 ## Overview
+Code writen by Xinyun Zhang (xy.zhang@tum.de) and Nikos Malakasis (nikos.malakasis@tum.de).

 This repository contains the computational models developed for the study.
 The two models simulate how visual experience shapes: